Weld family: The Welds of Lulworth

 Edward Weld was the third and first surviving son of Humphrey Weld (died 1722) of Lulworth, son of William Weld, and the grandnephew of Humphrey Weld MP, (purchaser in 1641 of the vast Lulworth Estate, who had died without a male heir), and of his wife Margaret Simeons, daughter of Sir James Simeons of Chilworth nr.
 Oxford.
-Weld succeeded to his father in 1722.
+Weld succeeded his father in 1722.
 On coming of age he was the fourth generation of Welds to take charge of the vast estate with its portion of the magnificent Jurassic Coast (today a UNESCO World Heritage Site).
 With the financial help of his mother's family, he developed the castle and its grounds.
 He was succeeded by his eldest son and heir, Edward Weld (1740–1775), briefly the first husband of Maria Fitzherbert, before being fatally injured in a riding accident.
 The next proprietor of Lulworth was Edward's youngest brother: